-- 9.99 Paragraphs 76-78 of the NPPF state that; - 9.100 "76.
-Local communities through local and neighbourhood plans should be able to identify for special protection green areas of particular importance to them. - 9.101 By designating land as Local Green Space local communities will be able to rule out new development other than in very special circumstances. - 9.102 Identifying land as Local Green Space should therefore be consistent with the local planning of sustainable development and complement investment in sufficient homes, jobs and other essential services.
-Local Green Spaces should only be designated when a plan is prepared or reviewed, and be capable of enduring beyond the end of the plan period. - 9.103 77.
+9.99 9.98 Paragraphs 76-78 of the NPPF state that;

+9.100 9.99 "76.
+Local communities through local and neighbourhood plans should be able to identify for special protection green areas of particular importance to them.

+9.101 9.100 By designating land as Local Green Space local communities will be able to rule out new development other than in very special circumstances.

+9.102 9.101 Identifying land as Local Green Space should therefore be consistent with the local planning of sustainable development and complement investment in sufficient homes, jobs and other essential services.
+Local Green Spaces should only be designated when a plan is prepared or reviewed, and be capable of enduring beyond the end of the plan period.

+9.103 9.102 77.
 The Local Green Space designation will not be appropriate for most green areas or open space.
-The designation should only be used: - where the green space is in reasonably close proximity to the community it serves; - where the green area is demonstrably special to a local community and holds a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife; and - where the green area concerned is local in character and is not an extensive tract of land. - 9.104 78.
-Local policy for managing development within a Local Green Space should be consistent with policy for Green Belts." - 9.105 Options relating to Local Green Space (LGS) have been subject to SA assessment and the findings are as follows: - 9.106 Whether to include a policy on LGS
+The designation should only be used:

+- where the green space is in reasonably close proximity to the community it serves; - where the green area is demonstrably special to a local community and holds a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife; and - where the green area concerned is local in character and is not an extensive tract of land.

+9.104 9.103 78.
+Local policy for managing development within a Local Green Space should be consistent with policy for Green Belts."

+9.105 9.104 Options relating to Local Green Space (LGS) have been subject to SA assessment and the findings are as follows:

+9.106 9.105 Whether to include a policy on LGS

-Include designations.
+Option A - include a policy: Include designations.

-Rely on other designations.
+Option B - no policy (No Part 2 local plan policy): Rely on other designations.